lukogr/iot-app/README.md

   $ ryu-manager novi_rest_iot_app.py
   ```

-TNC16 - live demonstration
+Live demonstration
 ===
-This software modules were used during demonstration "IoT ecosystem over programmable SDN infrastructure for Smart City applications" at the TNC16 conference in Prague (12-16.06.2016) prepared together with NoviFlow and Spirent companies.
+This software modules allow to prepare live demonstration "IoT ecosystem over programmable SDN infrastructure for Smart City applications".
+It was prepared together with NoviFlow and Spirent companies.
+It was firs presented at the TNC16 conference in Prague (12-16.06.2016).

 ![alt tag](https://github.com/lukogr/iot-app/blob/master/arch/iot_app_demo_arch.png)